AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 Okay, let's ingest data using a source connector.

 This exercise will be choose-your-own-adventure style.
 I am going to show the workflow  using the FTP source connector.
-You can either use a different Cloud Storage source connector that you use at your company, or just upload the json file in the dataset like we did with the loyalty data.
+You can either use a different Cloud Storage source connector that you use at your company, or just upload the json file using the dataset UI like we did with the loyalty data.

 Many of the Sources have a similar configuration workflow, in which you: